CHENGDU80/chengdu80-submission-of-the-code-2020-uzh/readme.md

 $factor should be chosen from (roe, mv, pe, proyoy), $stra from (simple, softmax).

 #### Get News mapping
-run `news4company.py` to get the related the recognized entities from the news.
+run `python news4company.py` to get the related the recognized entities from the news.
+Need to change the file path in the `news4company.py`.

 ## Notice
 Due to limited time, we have some ideas that are not achieved so far.
 We believe